-Rules of E-mail Operation at the University of Economics, Prague (SR 4/2019)
+Rules of E-mail Operation at the Prague University of Economics and Business (SR 4/2019)

-This directive, which applies throughout the school, lays down the rules for the operation of electronic mail at the University of Economics, Prague.
+This directive, which applies throughout the school, lays down the rules for the operation of electronic mail at the Prague University of Economics and Business.

 Article 1 – General conditions

-- The electronic mail system at the University of Economics, Prague is designed to fulfill the work and study obligations of users.
+- The electronic mail system at the Prague University of Economics and Business is designed to fulfill the work and study obligations of users.

 - These rules specify the regulations of PR 1/2007 Operation and use of computer technology and computer network and SR 5/2018 Protection and processing of personal data.